 The amount should be captured as described in Section 8.8.

-Property
+Property (repeat as necessary)

 See Section 8.10

 Amount

 The amount should be captured as described in Section 8.8.

 Proteins/peptides

 A protein is defined as a single unit of a linear amino acid sequence, or a combination of sub-units that are either covalently linked or have a defined invariant stoichiometric relationship.
 This includes all synthetic, recombinant and purified proteins of defined sequence whether the use is therapeutic or prophylactic.
 This set of elements needs to be used to describe albumins, coagulation factors, cytokines, growth factors, peptide/protein hormones, enzymes, toxins, toxoids, recombinant vaccines, and immunomodulators.